Nvidia: 2020–2023

-In March 2022, Nvidia's CEO Jensen Huang mentioned that they are open to having Intel manufacture their chips in the future.
+In March 2022, Nvidia's CEO Jensen Huang mentioned that they were open to having Intel manufacture their chips in the future.
 This was the first time the company mentioned that they would work together with Intel's upcoming foundry services.

 In April 2022, it was reported that Nvidia planned to open a new research center in Yerevan, Armenia.

+In May 2022, Nvidia opened Voyager, the second of the two giant buildings at its new headquarters complex to the west of the old one.
+Unlike its smaller and older sibling Endeavor, the triangle theming is used more "sparingly" in Voyager.

 In September 2022, Nvidia announced its next-generation automotive-grade chip, Drive Thor.

+In September 2022, Nvidia announced a collaboration with the Broad Institute of MIT and Harvard related to the entire suite of Nvidia's AI-powered healthcare software suite called Clara, that includes Parabricks and MONAI.

 Following U.S. Department of Commerce regulations which placed an embargo on exports to China of advanced microchips, which went into effect in October 2022, Nvidia saw its data center chip added to the export control list.
 The next month, the company unveiled a new advanced chip in China, called the A800 GPU, that met the export control rules.

+In September 2023, Getty Images announced that it was partnering with Nvidia to launch Generative AI by Getty Images, a new tool that lets people create images using Getty's library of licensed photos.
+Getty will use Nvidia's Edify model, which is available on Nvidia's generative AI model library Picasso.

+On September 26, 2023, Denny's CEO Kelli Valade joined Huang in East San Jose to celebrate the founding of Nvidia at Denny's on Berryessa Road, where a plaque was installed to mark the relevant corner booth as the birthplace of a $1 trillion company.
+By then, Nvidia's H100 GPUs were in such demand that even other tech giants were beholden to how Nvidia allocated supply.
+Larry Ellison of Oracle Corporation said that month that during a dinner with Huang at Nobu in Palo Alto, he and Elon Musk of Tesla, Inc. and xAI "were begging" for H100s, "I guess is the best way to describe it.
+An hour of sushi and begging".

+In October 2023, it was reported that Nvidia had quietly begun designing ARM-based central processing units (CPUs) for Microsoft's Windows operating system with a target to start selling them in 2025.